-What is the study of German?
+What is the study of German—Elementary?

-In keeping with the aim of providing the skills needed to learn about a culture in depth, the department trains in two areas: language structure and literary analysis.
+In keeping with the aim of providing the skills needed to learn about a culture in depth, the Department of Modern and Classical Languages trains in two areas: language structure and literary analysis.
 Language structure is taught both holistically and analytically.
 Holistic language learning is facilitated by modern methods and multimedia technology, as well as study abroad opportunities.
 The department supports the analytical instruction of language structure through a full range of language skills courses, as well as a significant number of courses in linguistics.
 Literary analysis is essential to a student’s understanding of the highest achievements in aesthetic expression of a culture’s values.

 Why Should I Consider this Major?

 The Department of Modern and Classical Languages provides students the skills to learn firsthand about major world societies.
 The department believes that the best way to understand a culture directly is through its language.
 The modern languages offered in the department are spoken natively by nearly two billion people.
 The multifaceted programs of the department provide an opening to the world through language, literature, culture and civilization.
 It is a meeting place for true diversity.